mtov/engsoftmoderna/en/chapter1.md

 ## Topics of Study in Software Engineering

 \index{SWEBOK}
-To discuss the core areas of study in software engineering, we refer to the *Guide to the Software Engineering Body of Knowledge*, also known as the SWEBOK ([link](http://www.swebok.org)).
+To present the topics of study in software engineering, we refer to the *Guide to the Software Engineering Body of Knowledge*, also known as the SWEBOK ([link](http://www.swebok.org)).
 This comprehensive report is organized by the IEEE Computer Society, an internationally recognized scientific society.
 It is crafted with the expertise of multiple researchers and industry professionals.
-The aim of the SWEBOK is to document and compile the body of knowledge indicative of the field we now recognize as Software Engineering.
+The aim of the report is to document and compile the body of knowledge indicative of the field we now recognize as Software Engineering.

-The SWEBOK identifies and categorizes the following twelve key areas of Software Engineering:
+The SWEBOK defines the following key areas of Software
+Engineering:

 1. Requirements Engineering
 2. Software Design